 Assessment in EYFS

 In Nursery and Reception at Hillside we record all the fun and learning of our early years education via online learning journals.
 We use photographs, video and observation notes to show how the children are applying their learning.
 Parents and other carers can add observations too.
-We assess the children's progress in learning this way and, most importantly, their well-being levels and levels of involvement in their learning.
+We assess the children's progress in learning this way, using the Tapestry online journals.

 As one parent said, "It's my dream come true!
 It's like looking through the window and seeing how happy my child is at school."